Going Carbon Neutral Through Electrification

 When possible, walk or ride your bike to completely eliminate your carbon emissions associated with transportation.
 Carpooling options, like Uber or Lyft, and public transportation can greatly reduce CO2 emissions.
 Ridesharing services, such as Uber, have started incentive programs that reward drivers of electric vehicles.
 Uber launched a program to provide cash incentives to drivers who use electric vehicles (or EVs) with the goal of facilitating at least 5 million trips over 12 months.
 Uber is also adding features to its app for drivers who specifically use these types of vehicles, and it’s partnering with nonprofits and UC-Davis researchers to discover new ways Uber and local governments can encourage EV adoption.

-For those who are committed to sustainability, making the switch to a fuel-efficient vehicle, such as a hybrid or electric vehicle to further reduce your environmental impact.
+For those who are committed to sustainability, make the switch to a fuel-efficient vehicle, such as a hybrid or electric vehicle to further reduce your environmental impact.
 Where is the electricity coming from?
 Shifting from fossil fuels to renewable energy to power your EVs will reduce carbon emissions from vehicles.
 Simple changes like avoiding speeding and unnecessary acceleration can reduce gas mileage by up to 33%, subsequently reducing carbon emissions.

 Complete Streets is a transportation policy that mandates streets to be designed, planned, maintained, and operated to enable safety, convenience, comfort, and accessibility to all travelers, regardless of the mode of transportation.
 Complete Streets promotes and encourages pedestrian and bike-friendly roadways.
 Establishing a complete streets policy demonstrates a community’s commitment to improving community livability by focusing on safety and mobility, sustainability, and economic development.
 Massachusetts Department of Transportation is taking action to encourage more Complete Street projects across the state.